Years ago, I remember consulting to a small printing firm.

 Obviously, this wasn’t a good thing.
-It meant that customers wanted to buy printing; that production had the capacity to fulfil their orders; but that estimating was limiting the flow of Throughput (money).
+It meant that customers wanted to buy printing; that production had the capacity to fulfill their orders; but that estimating was limiting the flow of Throughput (contribution margin).

 Increasing the flow of estimates would provide two benefits:

 - It would release a bunch of work into production (where it could be converted into Throughput)